pakrym/pipelines/pipelines.md

             break;
         }

-        bytesBuffered += bytesRead;
+        // Keep track of the amount of buffered bytes bytesBuffered += bytesRead;

-        var linePosition = Array.IndexOf(buffer, (byte)'\n', 0, bytesBuffered);
+        // Look for a EOL in the buffered data var linePosition = Array.IndexOf(buffer, (byte)'\n', 0, bytesBuffered);

         if (linePosition >= 0)
         {
             buffers.Add(new ArraySegment<byte>(buffer, 0, linePosition));

+            // Process the line
             ProcessLine(buffers);

+            // Clear the buffered data
             buffers.Clear();

             bytesBuffered = 0;